Virtual Function Vs Pure Virtual Function In C++ - C++ Programming Tutorial

 Virtual Function Vs Pure Virtual Function In C++

-Before understanding the differences between the virtual function and pure virtual function in C++, we should know about the virtual function and pure virtual function in C++.
+Before delving into the disparities between the virtual function and pure virtual function in C++, it is essential to grasp the concepts of virtual function and pure virtual function in the C++ programming language.

 What is virtual function?